-Manual ranging of the 6530 TeraOhm Bridge-Meter is more complex than the autoranging function.
-Reference to the Time Diagram shown in Figure 4-1 and Table 8-5 are useful when operating the 6530, especially in the manual ranging mode.
+Manual ranging of the 6540 Dual Measurement High Resistance Bridge is more complex than the auto-ranging function.
+It is only available in Direct mode.
 In order to manual range an approximate value of the current to be measured must be known.

-Knowing the current the user must then select an integration capacitor, an integration threshold voltage, and the shunt for the measurement.
+Knowing the current the user must then select an integration capacitor and an integration threshold voltage.
 The integration capacitor value may be selected from one of 27 pF, 270 pF or 2700 pF.
-The threshold may be 0.1 V, 1 V or 10 V. The shunt can be on or off.
+The threshold may be 0.1 V, 1 V or 10 V.

-The selection of the capacitor, the threshold, and the shunt affects the integration time according to the formula:
+The selection of the capacitor and the threshold affects the integration time according to the formula:

-$$T = \frac{2 \times C \times V{threshold} \times Shunt}{I}$$
+$T = \frac{2 x C x V{threshold} x 100 k\Omega}{I}$